Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Having a sold out season with ‘The Man With a Golden Run’ at the Melbourne International Comedy Festival.
 It was an autobiographical ‘reality’ show about my attempt to run the Melbourne Marathon – lapsing into a coma at the 39 km mark made the story a lot more entertaining!
 I am still very proud of the first TV show I ever wrote for – ‘The Big Bite’ (2002) that won a number of awards.
 It was especially pleasing as we were all unknown writers and performers and Channel 7 took a big risk on us.
 The show unearthed Chris Lilley, Andrew O’Keefe and most importantly my business partner Jo Gill.

-I have been lucky enough to be paired with champion sports stars when writing my books.
-Eloise Southby (Anna Flowers) and Cyril Rioli (Fox Swift series) are extremely gifted athletes but they also work and train incredibly hard to be successful.
+I have been lucky enough to be paired with champion sports stars when writing most of my books.
+Eloise Southby (Anna Flowers), Cyril Rioli (Fox Swift series) and Trent ‘Maxi’ Maxwell (Maxi the Lifeguard series) are extremely gifted athletes but they also work and train incredibly hard to be successful.
 It was great to collaborate on Fox Swift with Jo Gill who did all the illustrations.
-Encouraging kids to draw as a way of expressing themselves is another goal of the book.
+As the world’s least talented artist, I am always in awe of how illustrators can bring the pages of a book to life.
+And along with Jo, I have had the opportunity to work with the brilliant James Hart and Peter Baldwin.

 Staff that worked with David throughout the week said he was a pleasure to be with, polite, funny, friendly and engaging with them and the schools they visited.